leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > Reports that say that something hasn't happened are always interesting to
 > me, because as we know, there are known knowns; there are things we know we
 > know.
+>
-We also know there are known unknowns; that is to say we know there are
+> We also know there are known unknowns; that is to say we know there are
 > some things we do not know.
 But there are also unknown unknowns – the ones we
 > don't know we don't know

 Zizek uses this to highlight a missing term: the "unknown knowns," the things we don't know that we know.
 One of those things we don't know that we know is that "we can have whatever we want as long as someone's selling it."
-That it is this boundless hedonism which acts as the symbolic in economic policy.
-Our minds excuse the contradiction of our participation with the overvaluation of our beliefs, and it is through this sort of object do we practice the symbolic of existence in capitalism, and it is the imaginary that these beliefs ultimately amount to anything, and the real again is exploitation and environmental destruction.
+That it is this boundless hedonism which acts as economic policy.
+Our minds excuse the contradiction of our participation through the overvaluation of our beliefs, and it is through this sort of object do we practice our existence in capitalism, and it is imaginary that these beliefs ultimately amount to anything, while the reality is exploitation and environmental destruction.
 However, I don't think this is to say that companies aren't doing more to destroy the environment than you could ever make up for by having every person in the US drive electric, recycle, compost, and all these things.
-Instead I believe this provides a compass for navigating the ideology of capitalism; the symbolic, the real, the imaginary, these terms help us navigate and understand the big Other.
-Fisher refers to _the big Other_ as a "collective fiction," the symbolic, the imaginary, and the virtual all encourage us to buy into these collective fictions despite the real, and when there's nothing left to encourage us to buy into those collective fictions it adapts, sometimes these adaptations are subtle, seemingly insignificant, and sometimes the adaptations are cataclysmic.
+Instead I believe this provides a compass for navigating the ideology of capitalism; the Symbolic whose actions maintain this fiction, and the imaginary which idealizes it, terms which help navigate and understand this "collective fiction."
+This order encourages us to buy into ideology, the collective fiction despite reality.
+However, when there's nothing left to encourage us to buy into those collective fictions it adapts, sometimes these adaptations are subtle, seemingly insignificant, and sometimes the adaptations are cataclysmic.

 > To use one of  Žižek's examples: who was it, for instance, who didn't know
 > that  Really Existing Socialism (RES) was shabby and corrupt?
 Not any of the